ktr-skmt/Isbt/README.md

     * execute "sbt-server".
 It means "sbt-server localhost 12700" as default.
 Note that you can add a dedicated port in build.sbt like "serverPort := 12700".
 1. You can use the notebook as if it were SBT Shell.
 Enjoy!

-I have tested it in Python 3.6.1.
+I have tested it in Python 3.6.1 and Jupyter 4.3.0.